Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 €43,841/yr

-Firstly, such websites as Fiverr and Upwork offer you a variety of designers that specialize in physical products.
-To find those that would be helpful for startups isn't a walk in the park.
-In fact, our research has found only several designers charging $50/hr on average.
+Firstly, websites like Fiverr and Upwork offer a variety of designers who specialize in physical products.
+Finding those who would be helpful for startups isn't a walk in the park.
+Our research has found several designers charging an average of $50/hr.

 freelance product designer on Upworkfreelance product designer on Upwork